Melbourne Tierney: Club records

 Tierney holds Belle Vue Rangers' most consecutive appearances record, with 137-appearances from Saturday 23 September 1950 to Saturday 5 December 1953.

 Personal life and death

 Tierney was born in Tumble, Carmarthenshire, Wales on 3 December 1923.
-He married Eiry Bowen in 1947, in Llanelli district.
-They had two children; Eiriona (born 1949 in Carmarthen), and Linda (born 1953 in Manchester).
 Tierney later worked as an engineer.
-He was predeceased by his wife, and died from dementia in Stockport, Greater Manchester on 27 November 2014, at the age of 90.
+He died from dementia in Stockport, Greater Manchester on 27 November 2014, at the age of 90.